JulianLet/RPi_GameEngine/README.md

 ## Sample games included:

-Pong: Classic 2-player game demo.
+Pong: Classic game to play against the computer.

 Jump & Run (WIP): Early prototype for a platformer demo.